roscoe81/Aircon-Controller/README.md

 I've also included a document that shows what I found when reverse engineering the protocol between the RCD-H-E remote control unit and the CNB port on the air conditioner's control board.
 There are still gaps in some areas of that protocol but all essential functions are covered.

+License
+This project is licensed under the MIT License - see the LICENSE.md file for details

+Acknowledgments
-I'd like to acknowledge the work done by Hadley Rich https://github.com/hadleyrich/MQMitsi who did similar work on a Mitsubishi air conditioner and provided me with inspiration to undertake this task.
+I'd like to acknowledge the work done by Hadley Rich https://github.com/hadleyrich/MQMitsi who did similar work on a Mitsubishi air conditioner that provided me with inspiration to undertake this task.